sorgmi/deeplearning_music_generation/README.md

 **List of experiments**
 1. [Overfitting example with Keras](01_Overfitting_Simple_Song.ipynb): Overfit a single and simple piece of music with a basic encoder-decoder LSTM
 2. [Overfitting example with PyTorch and Embeddings](https://nbviewer.jupyter.org/github/sorgmi/deeplearning_music_generation/blob/master/02_Overfitting_PyTorch_Embeddings.ipynb) (or use [this link](02_Overfitting_PyTorch_Embeddings.ipynb)): Overfit a single and simple piece of music with a basic encoder-decoder LSTM.
 Supports different note lengths
+3. [Overfitting example with Attention](https://nbviewer.jupyter.org/github/sorgmi/deeplearning_music_generation/blob/master/03_Overfitting_PyTorch_Attention.ipynb): Overfit a single and simple piece of music with a basic encoder-decoder LSTM.
+This time the decoder uses the attention mechanism.
+Attetion focus is visualised